danielabar/meblog/src/markdown/rails-postgres-docker.md

 ## Rails Database Config

+The next step is to modify `config/database.yml` in the Rails project so that it can connect to the database running in the Docker container for `development` and `test`.
+It also needs the flexibility to connect to a different database for `production`.
+We'll make use of environment variables for this, together with the logical or operator `||` to use a default when the environment variable is not specified.
+This way the environment variables can be specified for production, and defaults for development and test.

-Modify database.yml...
-Explain about ENV || syntax so that for prod, it can use defaults.
-We're only using Docker for the database in development mode.
-Notice the port `5434` for development and test databases is from the port mapping in `docker-compose.yml`.
+TODO: Notice the port `5434` for development and test databases is from the port mapping in `docker-compose.yml`.

 ```yml
 default: &default